myamiri/CNN-Model-with-Imbalanced-Dataset/README.md

 # Solution

 This dataset is imbalanced and features in both classes have huge overlap.
-For dealing with the imbalanced dataset with using the advantage of having many samples, I compared two methods:
+For dealing with the imbalanced dataset with using the advantage of having many samples, I used two methods:

 1) Convolutional Neural Network adding maxpooling

-with

-2) Convolutional Neural Network after balancing my dataset with undersampling method.
+2) Convolutional Neural Network after balancing my dataset with undersampling method